The Big Game: How Americans are Spending on Live TV Events in 2020

 Nothing brings people together like popular televised sports – and the plethora of crowd-pleasing food options for these big games.
 Previous research of passionate NFL fans by PredictHQ found 76% said ordering food was part of their NFL plans, with 31% ordering-in most games and 17% ordering-in every game.

 This research when quantified amounted to hundreds of millions in additional orders for quick-serve retail, alcohol and food providers for many games.
-Our current Live TV Events beta with leading quick-serve retail companies is proving out this research as we see firsthand the impact of incorporating PredictHQ’s predicted viewership for televised sporting events into models and the impact this has in driving down error rate.
+Our live TV events data is proving out this research with leading quick-serve retail companies as we see firsthand the impact of incorporating PredictHQ’s predicted viewership for televised sporting events into models, and the impact this has in driving down error rate.

 As the only source of predicted TV viewership, we have been researching how sports catalyze demand for certain industries.
 Below are the results of a survey of 2,500 American keen sports fans.

 Most American families spend more than $30 on food and drinks to enjoy during a standard game